I offer my humble obeisance to you Rev. Sri. Sri. Om Swamiji🙏🕉🌺Much Love and Light surround you always🙏🕉

 Maa Ganga the view of Babu Ghat…each one in their own inner ritual

-The Hooghly effect surely gave me lessons of its charm, awakening and immersing at a very young age .
+The Hooghly effect surely left ample lessons of its charm , an awakening and immersing subtly within at a very young age .

-Back home and to the Darshan of Maa Kali Temple, surely was an awakening at every step:
+Back home and to the Darshan of Maa Kali Temple, every step spoke …

 For right from stepping out of the car near to the temple , the first thing one would notice was being hoarded by outlet owners to take Prasad from their little shops, even though Pa had a fixed place he would take us to , where we could take out our slippers, wash our hands and feet and a sweet family used to run the place.
 The washing of the feet was always short lived for as you would walk towards the temple premises the sticky wet mushy leaves and flowers and muddy water unapologetically snuggled the sole of your feet like rugged socks 🙂